MionKit/mion/README.md

 ## Routing

 mion's router is lightweight and fast.
 Unlike traditional routers, it uses a Remote Procedure Call (RPC) style of routing.
-The HTTP method is not relevant, and data is sent and received in JSON format via the request body or headers. mion's router leverages a simple in-memory map for route lookup, making it extremely fast.
+The Http method is not relevant, there are no parameters in the Url and data is sent and received in JSON format via the request body or headers. mion's router leverages a simple in-memory map for route lookup, making it extremely fast.

 Apis are composed of Routes and Hooks.
 Routes are methods that can be called remotely from the client and have an specific url, while hooks are auxiliary methods that get's executed before or after a route.